fabpot-graveyard/event-dispatcher/doc/02-Recipes.markdown

         // we only want to respond to the calls to the 'bar' method if ('bar' != $event['method'])
         {
-          // let the opportunity to another listener to take care of this unknown method return false;
+          // allow another listener to take care of this unknown method return false;
         }